Hierarchical Primitive Composition: Simultaneous Activation of Skills with Inconsistent Action Dimensions in Multiple Hierarchies: Hierarchical Primitive Composition

-where $\mathcal{C}_j$ denotes a set of primitive indices in which includes the $j$-th parameter within their action space, $P$ the total number of primitives of task $l$, and $\hat{\omega}_i=\omega_i(\mathbf{s}_{l})/\sum_{p=1}^P \omega_p(\mathbf{s}_{l})$ the normalized intent over the sum.
-Since the multiplication of Gaussian distributions powered by some factor yields another Gaussian distribution \cite{peng2019mcp}, we can derive the component-wise parameters for the composed Gaussian distribution as follows.
+where $\mathcal{C}_j$ denotes a set of primitives that include the $j$-th parameter within their action space, $P$ the total number of primitives of task $l$, and $\hat{\omega}_i=\omega_i(\mathbf{s}_{l})/\sum_{p=1}^P \omega_p(\mathbf{s}_{l})$ the normalized weight over the sum.
+Since the multiplication of Gaussian distributions powered by some factor yields another Gaussian distribution \cite{peng2019mcp}, it allows the resulting policy to be used as another primitive at a higher level.
+The component-wise parameters for the composed Gaussian distribution can be derived as follows.

 where $\mu_{l,j}, \sigma_{l,j}, \omega_c, \omega_p, \omega_i$ are functions of $\mathbf{s}_l$ and $\mu_{li,j}, \sigma_{li,j}, \sigma_{lp,j}$ are functions of $\mathbf{s}_{li}$.
-Intuitively, the mean of the compound policy indicates the sum of mean of each primitive factored by their intents over variance, and re-weighted by the summed intents which are relevant to the respective action dimension.
-The compound variance is the reciprocal of the summation of intents over variances and again, re-weighted by the relevant intents.
+Intuitively, the mean of the compound policy indicates the sum of mean of each primitive factored by their weights over variance, and re-weighted by the summed weights which are relevant to the respective action dimension.
+The compound variance is the reciprocal of the summation of weights over variances and again, re-weighted by the relevant weights.